Efficient Q-Learning and Actor-Critic Methods for Robust Average-Reward Reinforcement Learning

 \section{Introduction}

 Reinforcement learning (RL) has produced impressive results in fields such as robotics, finance, and health care by allowing agents to discover effective actions through interaction with their environments.
 Yet in many practical settings direct interaction is unsafe, prohibitively costly, or constrained by strict data budgets \cite{sunderhauf2018limits, hofer2021sim2real}.
 Practitioners therefore train agents within simulated environments before deploying them into the physical world.
 This approach is a common choice for robotic control and autonomous driving.
 The unavoidable gap between a simulator and reality can nonetheless erode performance once the policy encounters dynamics that were absent during training.
 Robust RL mitigates this risk by framing learning as an optimization problem over a family of transition models, aiming for reliable behaviour under the most adverse member of that family.
-In this work we concentrate on learning a robust policy solely from interacting with the fixed simulator environment, with the objective of improving generalization and reducing the harm of transition uncertainty after deployment.
+In this work, we focus on the setting where a planner interacts only with a fixed nominal simulator but seeks a policy that is robust to transition uncertainty after deployment.

 Reinforcement learning with an infinite horizon is usually studied under two reward formulations: the discounted formulation, which geometrically discounts future rewards, and the average-reward formulation, which maximizes the long-run mean return.
-Although the discounted objective have been widely used, its bias toward immediate gains can produce shortsighted policies in tasks that demand sustained efficiency, such as queue management, inventory restocking, and network scheduling.
+Although the discounted objective has been widely used, its bias toward immediate gains can produce shortsighted policies in tasks that demand sustained efficiency.
 The average-reward formulation naturally fits these domains because each decision shapes cumulative performance over time.
+Typical examples include fleet management in ride-hailing, production scheduling in factories, and network resource allocation, where planners must optimize long-run throughput or service quality under uncertain dynamics.
 Yet the literature on robust reinforcement learning remains largely unexplored under the average-reward criterion.